Skip to main content

 • give final case management directions.
 These can include instructions about what further evidence you must file, whether you must file a statement, whether you need to prepare a bundle (this what lawyers call a file with all the key documents about the case), and the date of the final hearing.

-You can find the court rule about Dispute Resolution Appointments here: Practice direction 12B - Dispute Resolution Appointment
+You can find the court rules about this type of hearing by going to Practice direction 12B - Dispute Resolution Appointment

 Get some legal advice